-- (b) During 2018, the Company's Board compensation structure was comprised of the following components: (i) an annual Board retainer of \$115,000; (ii) Board and Committee meeting fees of \$1,500 per meeting; (iii) an additional annual retainer of \$10,000 for each Committee chairman; and (iv) an additional annual Audit Committee membership retainer of \$10,000. - (c) For Mr. Beattie, the amount shown under the "All Other Compensation" column reflects fees received by Mr. Beattie in respect of 2018 for advisory services to the Company, pursuant to the terms of the Consulting Agreement, dated November 3, 2016, between the Company and Mr. Beattie (the "Consulting Agreement").
-As previously disclosed in the Company's 2017 Proxy Statement on Schedule 14A filed with the SEC on April 21, 2017, pursuant to the Consulting Agreement, Mr. Beattie agreed to provide advisory services to the Company's CEO through November 3, 2019 for a fee of \$500,000 per year and for which he received \$3 million of RSUs representing the right to receive 93,458 shares of Revlon Common Stock which vest in 3 equal installments in November 2017, 2018 and 2019.
+- (b) During 2019, the Company's Board compensation program was comprised of the following components: (i) an annual Board retainer of \$115,000; (ii) Board and Committee meeting fees of \$1,500 per meeting; (iii) an additional annual retainer of \$10,000 for each Committee chairman; and (iv) an additional annual Audit Committee membership retainer of \$10,000.
+On March 30, 2020, at the Compensation Committee's recommendation, the Company's Board of Directors approved a 50% reduction in the Board compensation program and a full elimination of per meeting fees, which reductions are intended to remain in place during the span of the coronavirus (COVID-19) pandemic.
+Accordingly, during such period the Board compensation program would consist of the following components: (i) annual Board retainer of \$57,500 (reduced from \$115,000); (ii) a full elimination of the Board and Committee meeting fees (reduced from \$1,500 per meeting); (iii) annual retainer of \$5,000 for each Committee chairman (reduced from \$10,000); and (iv) annual Audit Committee membership retainer of \$5,000 (reduced from \$10,000).
+The Company's CEO has the authority to reinstate the Company's Board compensation program to that which was in effect prior to the COVID-19 pandemic, at the appropriate time, in her sole discretion, exercised reasonably, after consultation with the Chairman of the Company's Compensation Committee. - (c) For Mr. Beattie, the amount shown under the "All Other Compensation" column reflects fees received by Mr. Beattie in respect of 2019 for advisory services to the Company, pursuant to the terms of the Consulting Agreement, dated November 3, 2016, between the Company and Mr. Beattie (the "Beattie Original Consulting Agreement").
+As previously disclosed in the Company's 2017 Proxy Statement on Schedule 14A filed with the SEC on April 21, 2017, pursuant to the Beattie Original Consulting Agreement, Mr. Beattie agreed to provide advisory services to the Company's CEO through November 3, 2019 for a fee of \$500,000 per year and for which he received \$3 million of